 Yes.
 The companion ticket many people mention is simply another name for the SAS Amex 2-for-1 award voucher.
 Same benefit, different name.

 Yes — but only with the SAS Amex Elite card.
-From April 1 2025, the Premium card vouchers work for Economy and Premium Economy only.
+Since April 2025, the Premium card vouchers work for Economy and Premium Economy only.

 Your Action Plan

-- Check Your Voucher Status - Log into your Amex account to see your year-to-date spending
+- Check Your Spend Progress - Log into your Amex account to see your year-to-date spending toward the next voucher

 - Book Immediately - Premium seats can disappear within hours

-- Consider Card Strategy - If Business Class is your goal, the SAS Amex Elite is now essential
+- Consider Card Strategy - If Business Class is your goal, the SAS Amex Elite (6,900 kr/year) is essential

 Already have a voucher?
 Jump straight to AwardFares to see live partner availability and set alerts.